YuntongJu/DC-Benchmark/README.md

 This is the official codebase for paper DC-BENCH: [Dataset Condensation Benchmark](https://arxiv.org/abs/2207.09639).

-# Data
+# Condensed Data
 We provide all condensed data [here](https://drive.google.com/drive/folders/1trp0MyUoL9QrbsdQ8w7TxgoXcMJecoyH?usp=sharing), this will be needed to reproduce the benchmark results.
-Please see the following sections for details.
+Please see the following sections for details on how to use the data.

 # How to set up
 ## Step 1